Postal vote opening

 If you’ve previously worked opening postal votes for Sandwell Council, we already have your details and the elections team will be in touch with you about your role.

-If you would like to apply to open postal votes and you haven't done this before, apply by filling in this form to let us know you are interested.
+If you would like to apply to open postal votes and you haven't done this before, please fill in this form to let us know you are interested.